-Of those original 13 women, flight instructor Wally Funk (who was told, when she was tested, that she did better than the men — and better than John Glenn on some tests) still has dreams of space flight — she'll be going up thanks to Virgin Galactic — a commercial spaceflight company that plans to take tourists aboard suborbital flights as soon as this year.
+Of those original 13 women, flight instructor Wally Funk (who was told when she was tested that she had done better than the men on some tests) has held on to her dreams of space flight.
+She'll be going up thanks to Virgin Galactic — a commercial spaceflight company that plans to take tourists aboard suborbital flights as soon as this year.
 She told Time of her disappointment in being discriminated against: "It was the era when women were in the kitchen.
 Space travel was the old-boy network."

 In an interview with Slate, Kate Greene recounted her experience as a test subject for NASA’s HI-SEAS (Hawaii Space Exploration Analog and Simulation) program for Slate.
 She argues that women would be less expensive and maybe better suited to interstellar travel.
 The crux of her argument is that women need a lot less food, and take up less space.
 She described her test run atop Hawaii's Moana Kea: “Week in and week out, the three female crew members expended less than half the calories of the three male crew members.
 Less than half!
 We were all exercising roughly the same amount — at least 45 minutes a day for five consecutive days a week — but our metabolic furnaces were calibrated in radically different ways.
 During one week, the most metabolically active male burned an average of 3,450 calories per day, while the least metabolically active female expended 1,475 calories per day.
 It was rare for a woman on crew to burn 2,000 calories in a day and common for male crew members to exceed 3,000.”

 This mock Mars mission gives NASA data on real people in the circumstances they might find when they head to Mars.